Language Models Enable Simple Systems for Generating Structured Views of Heterogeneous Data Lakes: : A Prototype System Powered by Language Models

 \paragraph{Why does \systemnamec{} improve quality?} We validate that our Algorithm \ref{alg:approach} for selecting and aggregating functions leads to the quality improvements over \systemnamea{}.

-\textbf{Synthesizing diverse functions} We find that using diverse prompts helps address the lack of reliability in function synthesis. \systemnamec{} applies a boilerplate prompt template to synthesize functions that contains no data lake specific examples or customization.
-Recall the prompt template includes one-to-two in-context demonstrations and a placeholder for the inference example, i.e. document text (\cref{fig:function_prompts}).
-Holding the inference example constant, it is trivial to instantiate multiple prompts in our provided template by simply swapping the in-context examples.
-We explore the effects of increasing diversity through each, and find both benefit downstream quality: \begin{itemize} \item \textbf{In-context demonstrations} Our implementation (\cref{tab:evaporate_openie}) instantiates two prompts by swapping in-context demonstrations , $P_A$ and $P_B$.
-Quality using $P_A$ or $P_B$ alone is 8.5 and 8.0 F1 points worse than using both to synthesize functions on SWDE Movie and SWDE University respectively. \item \textbf{Inference documents} Using five instead of three sample documents in the prompts for \systemnamec{}, the ClosedIE and OpenIE quality improve by 6.8 F1 points (9\%) and 6.5 F1 points (14\%) respectively, averaged across the 16 settings. \end{itemize}
+\textbf{Synthesizing diverse functions} We find that using diverse prompts helps address the lack of reliability in function synthesis.
+To synthesize functions, \systemnamec{} uses a prompt template that includes one-to-two in-context examples and a placeholder for the inference example, i.e. document text (\cref{fig:function_prompts}).
+We can produce multiple prompts in the template by swapping the in-context examples or sampling more documents (change the inference example).
+We find both means of increasing diversity benefit quality: \begin{itemize} \item \textbf{In-context demonstrations} Our implementation (\cref{tab:evaporate_openie}) instantiates two prompts by swapping in-context demonstrations , $P_A$ and $P_B$.
+Quality using $P_A$ or $P_B$ alone is 8.5 and 8.0 F1 points worse than using both to synthesize functions on SWDE Movie and SWDE University respectively. \item \textbf{Inference documents} Using three versus five sample documents in the prompts for \systemnamec{}, the ClosedIE and OpenIE quality improve by 6.8 F1 points (9\%) and 6.5 F1 points (14\%) respectively, averaged across the 16 settings. \end{itemize}

 \textbf{Estimating function quality using the LLM.} In \cref{tab:ws_agg_ablation}, we first evaluate the two unsupervised aggregation baselines in prior work off-the-shelf: Majority Vote (MV) and Weak Supervision (WS) \cite{ ratner2017snorkel, wang2022selfconsistency, arora2022ama}.
 Next we measure the effect of filtering functions and handling abstentions as proposed in \cref{alg:approach}.